Top Los Angeles & Orange County DUI Defense Attorneys

 Our attorneys understand that a DUI arrest and losing your license can have a major impact on your personal and professional life.
-Our experienced DUI lawyers have handled cases ranging from simple misdemeanor drunk driving, multiple DUI offenses and felony cases including vehicular manslaughter and "Watson murder" charges.
+Our experienced Los Angeles DUI lawyers have handled cases ranging from simple misdemeanor drunk driving, multiple DUI offenses and felony cases including vehicular manslaughter and "Watson murder" charges.

-Regardless of the severity of your case, your DUI lawyer will carefully deconstruct the evidence and uncover any flaws or errors that can contribute to a successful DUI defense.
+Regardless of the severity of your case, our skilled Orange County DUI lawyers carefully deconstruct the evidence and uncover any flaws that can contribute to a successful DUI defense.
 Our aggressive defense will help achieve the best possible outcome for you.

 DUI and Immigration attorneys for immigrant DUI deportation issues